johnmtayag/Amazon-Recommender-System/README.md

 This method relies on both randomness and the aggregated results of weak learner predictions, so to maximize the likelihood that outliers identified with this method are truly anomalous, we will test different combinations of number of trees and number of splits per forest, and we will analyze the results of the combination with the lowest average standard deviation in scores across all instances.

+The initial outlier grouping will be the set of all points with a score that falls outside of the lower whisker, but this range will be further restricted by comparing the average power curve shapes within the outlier groups.

 ## Testing Supervised Anomaly Detection Methods Using Labeled Data

 ## Identifying Correlations Between System Configurations and Outlier Frequency